navinkumaragilysys/tenet/README.md

 # Payroll System
 ## Description
-This project is a payroll[^1] system that allows the user to enter employee information and calculate their weekly/Monthly/Yearly pay.
+This project is a payroll[^1] [^2]  system[^3] that allows the user to enter employee information and calculate their weekly/Monthly/Yearly pay.
 The user can also view a list of all employees and their information.

 ## Table of Contents
 * [Tables](#tables)